pvlib/pvlib-python/README.md

 * Specify time zones using a string from the standard IANA Time Zone Database naming conventions or using a pytz.timezone instead of an integer GMT offset.
 * Add PyEphem option to solar position calculations.
 * Consolidation of similar modules.
 For example, functions from ```pvl_clearsky_ineichen.py``` and ```pvl_clearsky_haurwitz.py``` have been consolidated into ```clearsky.py```.
 Similar consolidations have occured for airmass, solar position, and diffuse irradiance modules.
+* Created ``planeofarray.py`` module with AOI, projection, and irradiance sum and calculation functions
 * Removing Vars=Locals(); Expect...; var=pvl_tools.Parse(Vars,Expect); pattern.
 Very few tests of input validitity remain.
 * Removing unnecssary and sometimes undesired behavior such as setting maximum zenith=90.
 * ```__init__.py``` imports have been removed.